Accessible PDF: Digital Documents without Boundaries

 An interview with Harald Grumser, CEO, Compart

-Mr. Grumser, the demand for barrier-free communication is not new.
+Mr. Grumser, the demand for "barrier-free" digital accessible communication is not new.
 But why is there still so much reluctance in this area?

 Grumser: It's certainly because for many companies the issue boils down to the aspect of inclusion.
 The authorities are now required by law to render documents and content accessible to the disabled.
 But the situation is hardly optimal.